magenta-aps/mox/doc/user/api-overview.rst

 Alternatively, use a :http:method:`PUT` to replace the entire object, including all ``Virkning``-periods.

 For the logic of merging see :ref:`API-merging`.
+To issue a patch that delete part of an object see :ref:`DeleteAttr`.

 .. _PassivateOperation: